 \section{Abstract}

-We investigate the crumpling of a sheet as it is repeatedly crushed onto itself by rolling it into a cylinder and twisting it axially while allowing the end-to-end length to evolve freely.
-As deduced from its plastic deformations, the sheet creases and collapses into structures which repeat and sharpen over hundreds of cycles to a remarkable degree before forming new configurations.
-The observed metastablilty increases with applied cycles leading to recurrent structures over a significant range of loading before the sheet tears, but reconfigurations continue to occur for large enough loading amplitude.
-The evolution of the sheet structure as measured by the mean curvature and the total crease length is found to increase logarithmically with cycle number with a rate which increases with degree of compression.
-We explain the overall extent of creasing using flat folding models, and show the logarithmic growth as being a consequence of individual creases becoming sharper with number of folding cycles, and due to the bifurcation in the curvature field leading to the formation of new creases and folding pathways.
-Thus, we show that elastoplastic sheets can follow complex folding pathways to form convergent structures after a sufficiently large number of training cycles provided material fatigue remains unimportant.
+We investigate the crumpling of an elastoplastic sheet as it is repeatedly crushed onto itself by rolling it into a cylinder and twisting it axially while allowing the end-to-end length to evolve freely.
+The sheet buckles and folds into structures which repeat but sharpen over hundreds of cycles to a remarkable degree before forming different configurations.
+Below a critical amplitude, reconfigurations decrease with applied cycles but continue to occur for large enough loading amplitude as the topology of the sheet changes as it tears.
+The sheet structure as measured by the mean curvature and the total crease length evolves logarithmically with cycle number with a rate which increases with compaction.
+We explain the progress of creasing using a flat folding model, and show the logarithmic growth as being a consequence of individual creases becoming sharper with number of folding cycles, leading to bifurcations in the folding pathway.